WICG/privacy-preserving-ads/Ad Selection Overview.md

 - Feature compatibility: features that work in Protected Audience API will often work in Ad Selection API as well and, where they do not, the behavior differences should be easy to reason about.

 ## Transient, trusted, and opaque multi-domain signals with differential privacy and k-anonymity output constraints
 Interest Groups continue to be stored, both at rest and in transit, partitioned and encrypted by domain.
-However, the buyer front end (BFE) will allow the Interest Groups of a single owner to be merged prior to invocation of the `generateBid` bidding function.
+However, the buyer front end (BFE) will allow the Interest Groups of a single owner to be merged prior to invocation of the `generateBids` bidding function.
 We will still require the creative URL and associated reporting values to meet the same DP/K requirements as proposed by the Protected Audience API.

 We are exploring whether additional tightening of the DP/K constraints are necessary to achieve our privacy goals while enabling the merging functionality.
 Ideas we've discussed so far include:
 - Increasing K.